macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 69: February 28, 2019

+**Today's Progress**: #R4D69 More react lessons today.
+Practiced JS at #Hackerrank & #Codewars: "Array of sunshine :)", "Is Integer Array ?", "WeIrD StRiNg CaSe".  #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 979 @ Codewars - 9 hours of study.
+1 finish React courses, 2.
+Do the FCC projects.
+Every goal gives me strength and confidence to pursue the next.

 ## Day 68: February 27, 2019

-**Today's Progress**: #R4D68 React learnig day.
+**Today's Progress**: #R4D68 React learning day.
 Also started practicing @ #Hackerrank.
 Vanilla JS practice with kata: "Does my number look big in this?", "Find the Mine!". #Hackerrank #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

 **Thoughts:** Rank 983 @ Codewars - 9 hours of study.
 1 finish React courses, 2.
 Do the FCC projects.
 Every goal gives me strength and confidence to pursue the next.